openebs/website/docs/main/concepts/data-engines/replicated-storage.md

 title: Replicated Storage
 keywords:
   - Replicated Storage
-description: In this document you will learn about Replicated Storage and it's design goals.
+description: In this document you will learn about Replicated Storage and its design goals.
 ---

-## Replicated Storage Overview
+## Overview

 **Replicated Storage** is a progressive sub-project of the CNCF (Cloud Native Computing Foundation) Open Source initiative [**OpenEBS**](https://openebs.io/).
 OpenEBS is a Container Native Storage (CNS) solution that extends Kubernetes by providing a declarative data plane, offering resilient and adaptable storage for stateful applications.

-## Replicated Storage Design Goals
+## Design Goals

 The fundamental design objectives driving Replicated Storage's development are as follows: